coq/coq/doc/sphinx/proof-engine/ltac.rst

    then the :token:`ltac_expr` can't use `S` to refer to the constructor of `nat` without qualifying the constructor as `Datatypes.S`.

-   .. todo how does this differ from the 1-2 other unification routines elsewhere in Coq?
+   .. todo how does this differ from the 1-2 other unification routines elsewhere in Rocq?
       Does it use constr_eq or eq_constr_nounivs?

    Matching is non-linear: if a